 SERVICE CONDUCTORS.
-The conductors from the vice point to the service disconnecting means.
+The conductors from the service point to the service disconnecting means.

 SERVICE DROP.
-The overhead service conductors from the last pole or other aerial support to and including the splice, or any, connecting to the service-entrance conductors of the building or other structure.
+The overhead service conductors from the last pole or other aerial support to and including the splices, if any, connecting to the service-entrance conductors at the building or other structure.

-SERVICE-ENTRANCE CONDUCTORS, CVERHEAD SYSTEM.
-The service conductors between the terminar of the service equipment and a point usually outside the building, clear of building walls, where joine by tap or spice to the service drop.
+SERVICE-ENTRANCE CONDUCTORS, OVERHEAD SYSTEM.
+The service conductors between the terminals of the service equipment and a point usually outside the building, clear of building walls, where joined by tap or splice to the service drop.

-SERVICE-ENTRANCE CONDUCTORS UNDER-GROUND SYSTEM.
-The strice conductors between the terminals of the encice encigment and the point of connection to the service tateral.
+SERVICE-ENTRANCE CONDUCTORS, UNDER-GROUND SYSTEM.
+The service conductors between the terminals of the service equipment and the point of connection to the service lateral.

 SERVICE EQUIPMENT.
-The necessary equipment, usually consisting of a circuit be aker(s) or switch(es) and fuse(s), and their accessories, connected to the load end of the service conductors to a builting or other structure, or an otherwise designated area, and intended to constitute the main control and cutoff of the supply.
+The necessary equipment, usually consisting of a circuit breaker(s) or switch(es) and fuse(s), and their accessories, connected to the load end of the service conductors to a building or other structure, or an otherwise designated area, and intended to constitute the main control and cutoff of the supply.